cdfoundation/foundation/CDF Outreach Committee Charter.md

 Monthly- Dates TBD

-## Ambassador Relationship to the Outreach Committee
+## Ambassador Program Relationship to the OC

-Ambassador Chair is a voting member of the Outreach Committee and the lead representative of the Ambassador community.
+Ambassador Chair is a voting member of the OC and the lead representative of the Ambassador community.
 OC will provide resources and guidance to Ambassadors for OC initiatives and set goals for the Ambassador community.
 The Ambassador chair will work autonomously to ensure goals and project needs are met.
-Both the Ambassador Chair and the Outreach Committee chair will receive leadership from the Executive Director of the Continuous Delivery Foundation.
+Both the Ambassador Chair and the OC Chair will receive leadership from the Executive Director of the CDF.